 His art is featured on many of his album covers including many collaborations with QBICO and Sagittarius A-Star Records out of Italy with our dear friend Emanuele.

 Muruga started his art career as a youth painting signs in the Detroit area and also took lessons at the Detroit Institute of Arts.

-Muruga is currently working to bring his art to clothing and apparel with our friends and partners at Custom 420 Promos.
+Muruga is currently working to bring his art to clothing and apparel with his Pop Art Icons line of art and apparel.